In recent years, there has been an increasing demand for dermatology services at Singapore's National Skin Centre (NSC).

 Psoriasis is not conclusively linked to any foods

 People often wonder if foods can trigger psoriasis.
 According to Dr Colin, the link between psoriasis and diet is not strong.
 There isn't enough medical evidence to suggest that any foods affect psoriasis or causes it to develop.
 Psoriasis is not caused by food allergies.

 Nevertheless, he advises patients to refrain from too much alcohol and smoking as these could aggravate the condition.

-Dr Colin encourages people who suffer from psoriasis to eat healthily.
+Dr Theng encourages people who suffer from psoriasis to eat healthily.
 Reason being, they have a higher risk of being overweight and developing other health-related issues such as diabetes and high cholesterol.

 Mild psoriasis can be treated with topical medications

-Options like topical steroids, coal tar, and vitamin D creams work very well if you have mild psoriasis.
+Options such as topical steroids, coal tar, and vitamin D creams work very well if you have mild psoriasis.
 They are commonly prescribed by doctors.
-As long as there's a limited area of involvement, they can effectively keep your condition under control.
+As long as there is a limited area of involvement, they can effectively keep your condition under control.

 If you fail topical treatment, there's phototherapy